Arif1Awwed/Arif-Awwed/README.md

 ### What I Do

-- 🤖 **Machine Learning:** Classification, Regression, Model Evaluation, Feature Engineering, and Predictive Analytics.
+- **Machine Learning:** Classification, Regression, Model Evaluation, Feature Engineering, and Predictive Analytics.
-- 🧮 **ML From Scratch:** Implementing algorithms using mathematical foundations, NumPy, and Pandas.
+- **ML From Scratch:** Implementing algorithms using mathematical foundations, NumPy, and Pandas.
-- 📊 **Data Analytics & BI:** Transforming raw data into actionable insights using SQL, Power BI, DAX, and visualization.
+- **Data Analytics & BI:** Transforming raw data into actionable insights using SQL, Power BI, DAX, and visualization.
-- 🛠️ **End-to-End Solutions:** Building complete workflows from data cleaning and ETL to databases, ML models, and deployment.
+- **End-to-End Solutions:** Building complete workflows from data cleaning and ETL to databases, ML models, and deployment.
-- 🌐 **Software Development:** Developing practical applications and integrating intelligent systems into usable interfaces.
+- **Software Development:** Developing practical applications and integrating intelligent systems into usable interfaces.
-- 🇸🇦 **Technology & Vision 2030:** Interested in solutions that support digital transformation, innovation, and a knowledge-based economy.
+- **Technology & Innovation:** Interested in solutions that support digital transformation, innovation, and a knowledge-based economy.

 > **My goal:** Build intelligent, data-driven systems that solve real problems and create measurable impact.

 ---

-## 🛠️ Languages & Tools
+## Languages & Tools

-### 🤖 Machine Learning & AI
+### Machine Learning & AI

 <p>
   <a href="https://scikit-learn.org/">